omniboard-dev/on-prem/README.md

 ## DB Administration (optional)

 Database can be accessed and managed using the provided `Adminer` image which will by default run at [http://localhost:8090](http://localhost:8090)

+# Troubleshooting

+## Can't log into DB

+Sometimes the first invocation of `docker compose up` ends up in a state where DB configuration was not resolved correctly.
+In that case, try toremove the generated data volume using the `docker compose down -v` command, please be extremely careful as running this will result in loosing of all the data.